-I admit it; I have way too many adult beverages in this house.
+I admit it; I have way too many bottles for adult beverages in this house.
 My name is on a list and that list ultimately provides me with a lot of samples of booze.
 I love making cocktails and I’m not sure I could do what I love every week without the resources made available to me but the real truth is I could have even more.
 If I said ‘yes’ to every offer I would have to be building a shed out back.

 But I don’t; I’m picky and trust me, if you EVER see a post with Bubblegum Vodka then you know it’s time to shoot me.
 I have been privy to some great products that I’m certain I would not have been aware of otherwise and I’m lucky to have so many options when it comes to creating a cocktail.